 What is docusate sodium?

-Using more than the recommended amount of this product is used, it can lower the levels of magnesium in a person’s blood.
-There is one reported case of low magnesium levels in a newborn that was linked to the mother overusing docusate sodium.
+Using more than the recommended amount of docusate sodium can lower the levels of magnesium in a person’s blood.
+There is one reported case of low magnesium levels in a newborn that was linked to overuse of docusate sodium by the person who was pregnant.
 The baby’s main symptom was jitteriness, which went away by the second day of life.
-There have been no reported problems linked to the use of recommended levels of docusate sodium in pregnancy.
+There have been no reported problems linked to the use of recommended amounts of docusate sodium in pregnancy.

-There are no studies looking at possible problems with conceiving or risks to a pregnancy when the father takes docusate sodium.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+Studies have not been done to see if docusate sodium could affect male fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.